joeavargas/joeavargas.github.io/README.md

 ## Joe Vargas' Support Page

-If you are here, it's probably because you were linked from an app in Apple's App Store and and wish to report an issue with the app.
-I do apologize for the inconvenience.
+## DRB
+I do apologize for the inconvenience you are experiencing with DRB.

 Please email me at <joe.vargas.iosdev@gmail.com> explaining the issue you are experiencing, your iPhone model and iOS version installed.
 I should respond within 12-24 hours.

+## Privacy Policy Disclaimer about DRB

+DRB __does not collect any data whatsoever__